owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 Execute pipeline
 ^^^^^^^^^^^^^^^^

-Execute the pipeline using following code:
+Execute the pipeline using the following code:

 .. code-block:: python